Mobil 1: Relationship with automobile and motorcycle manufacturers

+Relationship with Toyota Group

+Mobil 1's relationship with Toyota Group covering Toyota, Lexus, Daihatsu, Hino Motors, Perodua and Ranz started in 1974 (Perodua from 1993) by providing original motor oil lubricants and other fluid components for all across Toyota Group cars and brands.

+All Toyota Group genuine factory-fill motor oils are jointly-developed by Toyota and Mobil 1.
+All Hino trucks and buses are also utilizing Mobil Delvac 1 lubricants for Hino-powered diesel engines.

 Sponsorships

 Formula One team Williams had Mobil sponsorship from 1978 to 1988, as well as 2009.
 In 1987 it switched to Benetton, until 1992.
 Team Lotus also used Mobil 1 in 1994.
 From 1995 until 2016, Mobil 1 sponsored McLaren for motor oil and other fluid components.
 Mobil 1 was also lubricants supplier for Toyota F1 team in 2007 until 2009 when Mobil took over Esso and Exxon lubricants' productions, Brawn GP in 2009 and also Force India in 2009 until 2013.
-In 2017, Mobil 1 switched to Red Bull Racing and its sister team, Scuderia Toro Rosso, that lasted only for 2017 season.
+In 2017, Mobil 1 switched to Red Bull Racing and its sister team, Scuderia Toro Rosso, in addition with its successors, Scuderia AlphaTauri and Racing Bulls.

 NASCAR Cup Series driver Rusty Wallace was sponsored by Mobil from 1987.
 In 1991, he carried his sponsorship to Penske Racing.
 Jeremy Mayfield had Mobil as the primary sponsorship in 1998, and later Ryan Newman and Sam Hornish Jr. took it as well.
 Penske's IndyCar operations also had Mobil 1 sponsorship from 1991, until the deal was ended after the 2010 season.
-Since 2011, Stewart-Haas Racing has carried the Mobil 1 sponsorship among their various teams.
-Toyota Racing Development-supported NASCAR teams also use Mobil oil.
+Stewart–Haas Racing carried the Mobil 1 sponsorship among its various teams from 2011 until 2024, when the team shut down.
+Toyota Racing Development-supported NASCAR teams also use Mobil oil since 2011.

 Mobil 1 was a lubricants supplier of DTM team Mercedes-AMG from 1995 until 2010.
 It supports Porsche and Corvette sports car programs as lubricants provider since 1996.
 The Bentley Continental GT3 factory cars are also sponsored by Mobil 1 since 2013.

 Mobil 1 currently providing sponsorship for Lexus-backed 3GT Racing since 2017 season.
 In motorcycle racing, Mobil 1 also provided lubricants for Spanish MotoGP team Pons Racing in the 2002 and 2003 seasons.

 Mobil, from 1985 to 1993, was title sponsor of Peter Brock's Holden Dealer Team and Advantage Racing that competed in the Australian Touring Car Championship and in the 1986 European Touring Car Championship.
 Brock, from 1985 until his death in 2006, appeared in advertising for Mobil 1, including an international campaign that ran in the United States in 2000.
 Since 1994, Mobil has been a sponsor of Supercars team Walkinshaw Andretti United.